MrStaticVoid/m8_gpe/README.md

 with a recovery tool like TWRP.

 ## Concessions ##
-Generally, I would prefer an untouched build, but in this case, the Torch.apk from the "DigitalHigh" ROM, which is itself modified from CyanogenMod, works so well, I've included it in this build.
-And since I had to modify the image for that app, I might as well have included root and busybox support too.
+Generally, I would prefer an untouched build, but I always end up adding root and busybox anyway, so I build them in.
 This is done in the least obtrusive, most transparent way possible.
+Enabling root access seems to disable the screen casting support, so a startup script is added to the build to set an override flag in the settings database.